-Did you know that you can use ingredients commonly found in your pantry to colour your hair?
+Did you know that you can use ingredients commonly found in your pantry to color your hair?
 Yep, seriously.
 Beet and carrot juices, along with hibiscus infusions, are great choices for adding red hues to your hair.
 Chamomile tea or lemon juice work great for blonde tones, and coffee, tea, sage or walnut work well for darker hues or to cover greys.
-The effects will not last as long or be as dramatic as chemical dye, but repeating the treatments have a cumulative effect.
+The effects will not last as long or be as dramatic as a chemical dye, but repeating the treatments have a cumulative effect.

 Most nail polishes contain a laundry list of unpronounceable chemical ingredients.
 Among the worst offenders are Toluene, Formaldehyde and Dibutyl Phtalate (DBP), the toxic trio found in a majority of nail polish brands.
 Other chemicals to avoid are Camphor, Formaldehyde Resin, Triphenyl Phosphate (TPHP), Xylene, Ethyl Tosylamide, Lead and Parabens.
 Brands like Essie and OPI are 3-Free.
 Natural brands are at minimum 5-Free, with 7-Free being the gold standard.
 9-Free (i.e. free of all of the above chemicals) is the best one can wish for, but we haven’t found any in HK.

 Be weary of cuticle cutting, callous removal and waxing – your skin is more sensitive when you’re expecting, and infections are a bigger risk, so make sure instruments are sanitary.
 Facials are perfectly safe but skip the harsher peels and microdermabrasion treatments.

 The good news is, pregnancy massage is excellent at any time during your pregnancy – they can alleviate pain, increase circulation and lower your stress levels.
 Look for a therapist who is comfortable and knowledgeable with pregnant bodies.
 Look for spas with cut-out tables for your belly if you want to lie face down.
 Also if you get nauseous, it might be best to ask them to use unscented oils.